World of WarCraft

 - For the 2004 Christmas season, Blizzard added easter eggs throughout the game in a patch, which enabled players to find egg nog recipes, snowballs and various other references to Christmas.

 - In the 2005 Christmas event, several new NPCs and quests were added for a short period of time.
-One of the quests requested that you rescued Metzen the Reindeer - try searching for Chris Metzen on Mobygames and you'll see that he is from the Blizzard staff.
+One of the quests requested that you rescued Metzen the Reindeer.

 Development (post-release)

 Blizzard developed a program called The Warden to fight off cheaters.
 It's a highly-intrusive watchdog program, some even call it spyware, that scans for active processes while playing World of Warcraft.
-By accident, a DRM protection from the Sony record company helped crackers to avoid detection by The Warden.
+By accident, a DRM protection from Sony DADC helped crackers to avoid detection by The Warden.

-Sony's DRM, shipped with tens of thousands of audio CD's, installs a virus-like rootkit that causes processes starting with $sys$ to stay undetected at all times.
+Sony's DRM, shipped with tens of thousands of audio CD's, installs a rootkit that causes processes starting with $sys$ to stay undetected at all times.
 Malicious users with the DRM installed then simply wrote software with a $sys$ process to cheat in-game.
-With a booming economy and a gold price on eBay that easily matches the currency of some foreign countries, certain players will be rich soon.
+With a booming economy and a gold price on eBay that easily matches the currency of some foreign countries, certain players made a fortune.

 In November 2005, Blizzard opened six new realms for the game in North America to give first time players the opportunity to adventure on equal footing with other players.